Two Scottish Steam weekends at Tunbridge Wells

 Its usual home is at the in the Scottish Highlands, but it has been on long-term loan to the Spa Valley Railway since March 2022.

-They have made some routine and heavy repairs during this time, but the locomotive operates regularly along the line between West and Eridge.
+They have made some routine and heavy repairs during this time, but the locomotive operates regularly along the line between and Eridge.

 Caledonian Railway No. 828